samsquire/assembly/README.md

 # give data
 movq $ONE_LOOP, %rsi

-movq %eip, %rdi
-movq %rsp, %rdx
+movq %rsp, %rdx # stack
-movq %rdi, %rcx
+movq %rdi, %rcx # buffer
-jmp yield
+movq %eip, %rdi # where we are, will be added to jmp yield

 two: